 Online proofing tools are different.
-Pricing, features, service, … This blog series aimed to help designers, creative managers, and marketers to make the right choice.
-This time we review compare Go Visually and Approval Studio to help you understand what creative approval system fits better your needs.
+Pricing, features, service.
+So, as we are working in the niche, it was only logical to make a blog series aimed to help designers, creative managers, and marketers to make the right choice.
+This time we compare GoVisually and Approval Studio to help you understand what creative approval system fits your needs better.

 While creating an account in Approval Studio you will be asked to enter name, email, password and confirm the password.
 Once done, you will need to confirm the email and… enter some company name, even a made up one, but you need to enter one.

 GoVisually will ask you only your name, email, and password, you will be asked to name your team\company only if you indicate that you aren’t a freelancer.
 No password or email confirmation is required, you are in the system once all the fields are filled in and the form is submitted, so it seems a little more convenient than.

 However, Approval Studio has more sign up possibilities – besides a separate in-the-system account, you can use Google or OKTA to sign up.
 By the way, you are more than welcome to check it out for yourself!